Bamboozlerrl/Rule-Edits/README.md

       - (i) In the case of captains who step down, this option will require mutual agreement with the former and the newly instated captain.
       - (ii) In the case of captains who are removed by the CRC, this option may be activated at will by the former captain.
       - (iii) In extreme cases, if the final period has concluded, the CRC may initiate an extra window to accomodate.
-    - (d) If a former playing captain is dropped, their old team may be rewarded with priority in the waiver wire or call-ups or replacement players not rostered in any league.
+    - (d) If a former playing captain is dropped, their old team may be rewarded with priority in the add/drop periods or call-ups or replacement players not rostered in any league.

 #### Section D - Players
   - (1) Signup eligibility: